OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 ### JSON schema

-Data types use a consistent JSON schema which defines the [CellValueType](/javascript/api/excel/excel.cellvaluetype) of the data and additional information such as `basicValue`, `numberFormat`, or `address`.
+Each data type uses a JSON metadata schema designed for that type, which defines the [CellValueType](/javascript/api/excel/excel.cellvaluetype) of the data and additional information such as `basicValue`, `numberFormat`, or `address`.
 Each `CellValueType` has properties available according to that type.
 For example, the `webImage` type includes the [altText](/javascript/api/excel/excel.webimagecellvalue#altText) and [attribution](/javascript/api/excel/excel.webimagecellvalue#attribution) properties.
 The following sections show JSON code samples for the formatted number value, entity value, and web image data types.

+Each JSON metadata schema includes one or more readonly properties that are used when calculations encounter incompatible scenarios, such as a version of Excel that doesn't meet the minimum build number requirement for the data types feature.
+The property `basicType` is part of the JSON metadata of every data type, and it is always a readonly property.

 ## Formatted number values

 The [FormattedNumberCellValue](/javascript/api/excel/excel.formattednumbercellvalue) object enables Excel add-ins to define a `numberFormat` property for a value.
 Once assigned, this number format travels through calculations with the value and can be returned by functions.

-The following JSON code sample shows a formatted number value.
+The following JSON code sample shows the complete schema of a formatted number value.
 The `myDate` formatted number value in the code sample displays as **1/16/1990** in the Excel UI.

 ```json
 // This is an example of the JSON of a formatted number value.